Medically Reviewed by Dr. Majid Tanveer, DVM

 Is Fish Safe For Dogs Daily consumption?

-Fish provides a number of advantages for dogs.
+Fish provides several advantages for dogs.
 It’s heavy in calcium and minerals.
-It’s heavy in protein and saturated fat, too.
+It’s rich in protein and saturated fat, too.

 Anti-inflammatory properties are found in omega-3 unsaturated fats, which are available in fish.
 Puppies’ brains, eyes, and central nervous systems benefit from omega-3 fatty acids.

 Omega-3 fatty acids help adult dogs’ skin and joints.

 Fish is commonly utilized as a protein component in commercial dog diets.
 Because dogs readily digest it.
 It’s also a terrific complement to home-cooked meals or given as a treat regularly.